Social location and predictors of adopting an atheistic worldview in the United States

 West Virginia University

-This project aims to identify general, proximate, social causes of adopting an atheistic worldview that is, shifting from believing in God to not believing in God.
+This project examined general, proximate, social causes of adopting an atheistic worldview that is, shifting from believing in God to not believing in God.
 Past research on this issue has suffered from one or more shortcomings.
 Some research, for instance, has grouped all religiously unaffiliated individuals together in operationalizing an atheistic worldview.
-Other research has lacked longitudinal panel data that would provide greater leverage to identify causal factors in adopting an atheistic worldview.
+Other research has lacked longitudinal data that would provide greater leverage to identify causal factors in adopting an atheistic worldview.

 Previous